The Saloon

-The Saloon, located at 1232 Grant Avenue in North Beach, is one of if not the oldest operational taverns in San Francisco.
+The Saloon, located at 1232 Grant Avenue in North Beach, is one of the oldest operational taverns in San Francisco.

 History

 The Saloon first opened in 1861, and was originally owned by Ferdinand E. Wagner.
 Wagner was the son of a liquor merchant from Stundwiller Bas-Rhin, France.
 In 1836 Wagner migrated to Louisiana, married a native of Cannes nine years later, to eventually open a saloon there.
-By 1852 Wagner had reloacted to San Francisco, to first work as a hotel manager and then as a fruit vendor.
+By 1852 Wagner had relocated to San Francisco, to first work as a hotel manager and then as a fruit vendor.
 His family later rejoined him in San Francisco, and by 1868 he opened Wagner's Beer Hall at 308 Dupont Street.
 When Dupont Street was renamed as Grant Avenue, the tavern's address changed to 1232 Grant Ave.
 Wagner and his family though lived in the two floors above the bar, and one of his sons would continue to operate the business after he retired.
 Wagner's Beer Hall was eventually renamed as simply the Saloon.

 The Saloon's wooden bar, was constructed outside of the US, shipped to San Francisco and installed in 1860.
-Located in the North Beach neighborhood of San Francisco, the Saloon continues to maintain a sense of similarity with its original 1870s asthetic.
+Located in the North Beach neighborhood of San Francisco, the Saloon continues to maintain a sense of similarity with its original 1870s aesthetic.